victoryang1/DAT-BOS-16/lessons/lesson-08/readme.md

 Above we have the simplest implementation of KNN using sklearn, attempting to predict one of three iris types based the size of the iris.
 We use the default `n_neighbors` of 5, which will remove most ties.
 Of course, there could be ties; for example, if there are three labels, and two of them get two votes each, the last label would get one vote.

 ### What happens in ties?
-It is certainly possible for a knn classifier to have a tie for votes: in binary classification, we'd see this using 4 for k and each value (0 and 1) getting two votes each.
+It is certainly possible for a KNN classifier to have a tie for votes: in binary classification, we'd see this using 4 for k and each value (0 and 1) getting two votes each.
 For sklearn, in the case of ties, it will designate the class based on what it saw first in the _training set_.

 We can also implement a _weight_, so that the total distance plays a more significant role.
 Try changing the `weights` argument in the previous code to "distance" and see how it affects the accuracy.